edgeimpulse/courseware-embedded-machine-learning/README.md

 Content is divided into separate *modules*.
 Each module is assumed to be about a week's worth of material, and each section within a module contains about 60 minutes of presentation material.
 Modules also contain example quiz/test questions, practice problems, and hands-on assignments.

+If you would like to see more content than what is available in this repository, please refer to the [Harvard TinyMLedu site](http://tinyml.seas.harvard.edu/) for additional course material.

 ## License

 Unless otherwise noted, slides, sample questions, and project prompts are released under the [Creative Commons Attribution NonCommercial ShareAlike 4.0 International (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 You are welcome to use and modify them for educational purposes.